 1. Most NYC families have taken their kids to the American Museum of Natural History at least once.
 But have you explored some of its lesser-known sections and activities?
 The Discovery Room encourages hands-on exploration of everything the institution covers, from anthropology to zoology.
-Kids can build a life-size dinosaur skeleton, romp in an interactive tree house, play memory games with fossils and much more.
-An intimate and engaging space, it's not surprising that the 40-minute sessions fill up quick!
-To ensure your spot, be sure to pick up your free pass at the Discovery Room entrance as soon as you arrive at the museum.
+Kids can build a life-size dinosaur skeleton, romp in an interactive tree house, play memory games with fossils, and much more.
+The 40-minute sessions fill up quick, so to ensure your spot, be sure to pick up your free pass at the Discovery Room entrance as soon as you arrive at the museum.
 Middle schoolers might also want to try one of the museum's sleepovers, a splurge, but perfect for a special birthday coming up.

-2. In addition to the ever-popular Adventures of Dora and Diego exhibit, the Children's Museum of Manhattan continually offers new exhibitions (see our review on its latest exhibit, America to Zanzibar: Muslim Cultures Near and Far), plus amazing programs and activities, especially on weekends.
+2. In addition to the ever-popular Adventures of Dora and Diego exhibit, the Children's Museum of Manhattan continually offers new exhibitions, like Let's Dance, where children can groove along with professional and student dancers.
+In addition, CMOM offers amazing programs and activities, especially on weekends.
 Catch concerts by local kids' bands or participate in hands-on workshops with arts professionals—all free with museum admission.
-Even though my kids are almost grown, we attend the museum's gospel concert on Martin Luther King Day every year.

 The DiMenna Children's Museum has many interactive exhibits that spotlight the city's history.
 Photo courtesy of the museum.

-3. The New-York Historical Society is home to the family-friendly DiMenna Children’s History Museum, a fun and interactive way for kids to explore New York City and its history.
-Families can enjoy ever-changing exhibits—The Art and Whimsy of Mo Willems is currently on display—as well as kid-friendly programs and events.
+3. The New-York Historical Society is home to the family-friendly DiMenna Children’s History Museum, a fun and interactive place for kids to explore New York City and its history.
+Families can enjoy ever-changing exhibits—like the Harry Potter: A History of Magic exhibit opening this fall—as well as kid-friendly programs and events.

-5. Vital Theatre Company mounts musicals to please very young theatergoers, usually based on popular picture books like Pinkalicious and Angelina Ballerina.
-Twinkle Tames a Dragon is playing this spring.
+5. Vital Theatre Company mounts musicals that aim to please very young theatergoers, usually based on popular picture books like Pinkalicious and Angelina Ballerina.

 Parks and Playgrounds